 Some states where ACE has authorization to operate require a separate tuition refund policy for their residents.
-Students residing in the following states should refer to the respective page of the current Graduate Catalog:
+Students residing in the following states should refer to the respective page of the current Catalog:

 - Florida residents - refer to page 167

 - Georgia residents - refer to page 168